Clash Logo Tutorial Center

 Terminal Command Method

-Open the Terminal app, paste and run the following command:
+Open Terminal and run the command for your chosen client:

 sudo xattr -r -d com.apple.quarantine /Applications/ClashVergeRev.app